 9. What will happen to my commercial driver’s license?

 The Nevada DMV will add four (4) demerit points to the person’s commercial driver’s licenses (CDL).
 In addition, the driver is required to tell his/her employer about the citation no later than thirty (30) days after getting ticketed.7

 10. What will happen to my out-of-state license?

 The person’s home-state DMV will usually penalize the person’s license, but the penalty varies state-by-state.
 So out-of-state people who get ticketed in Nevada should retain an attorney in their home state to discuss their particular DMV consequences, and how to fight them.

-11. When can I seal a conviction for “not exercising due care to bicyclists” in Las Vegas, Nevada?
+11. When can I seal a conviction for “not exercising due care to bicyclists”?

 All traffic misdemeanor convictions (except DUI) in Nevada have a one (1) year waiting period before the defendant can try for a record seal.
-Note that this waiting period does not start until the case ends (usually when the fine is paid).8
+Note that this waiting period does not start until the case ends (usually when the civil penalty/fine is paid).8

 There is no waiting period to try for a record seal in Nevada if the traffic charge gets dismissed completely.9